-When a business owner is in the process of selling a business, it’s easy to get caught up in the paperwork, due diligence, and meetings with advisors.
+When a business owner is in the process of selling a business, there’s not usually much thought into the employees’ role in the selling of a business.
+It’s easy to get caught up in the paperwork, due diligence, and meetings with advisors.
 Thoughts of fishing and traveling with your significant other start to creep into everyday thoughts because the end is near.
 However, I have a word of caution for anyone in this position.

 If you don’t step in and control the narrative, employees will substitute their own.

-While employees can be nervous about working for a new owner, it’s important to remind them that this can be a positive experience, but it’s up to them.
+While employees can be nervous about working for a new owner, it’s important to remind them that this can be a positive experience.
+But it’s up to them.
 It’s a fresh opportunity to make a first impression.
-Also, since the owner is stepping into an unfamiliar environment, they will need someone to help lead them through details about how the business operates.
+Also, the owner is stepping into an unfamiliar environment.
+They will need someone to help lead them through details about how the business operates.
 This is a great opportunity for the employee to demonstrate their worth.
 When their practical expertise is on display, they will prove how valuable they are.

 Remind them that they are critical to business operations and the new owner needs them.
 In fact, it’s a large reason why the buyer is interested in the business in the first place.